ellipinnock/2014-02-03-TGAC/lessons/tgac/version-control/tutorial.md

 the important bit of information is that our file is listed as Untracked which means it's in our working directory but Git is not tracking it - that is, any changes made to this file will not be recorded by Git.
-To tell Git about the file, we first need to add it to Git's staging area, which is also known as the index or the cache.
+To tell Git about the file, we will use the *add* command:

     $ git add journal.txt
     $ git status journal.txt

 Now, our file is now listed as one of some Changes to be committed.

+*git add* is used for two purposes.
+Firstly, to tell Git that a given file should be tracked.
+Secondly, to put the file into the Git's **staging area** which is also known as the index or the cache.

-The staging area can be viewed as a "loading dock", a place to hold files we've added, or changed, until we're ready to tell Git to record those changes in the repository. \
+The staging area can be viewed as a "loading dock", a place to hold files we've added, or changed, until we're ready to tell Git to record those changes in the repository.

  In order to tell Git to record our change, our new file, into the repository, we need to commit it: